Queen of the Mountains (film): Plot

+One of Kuramanjan's sons, Abdyldabek, goes to exile in Afghanistan, where he dies.
+Skobelev's successor is less sympathetic to the Alai, and conflicts between Alai and Russians lead to bloodshed involving her other son, Kamchybek, who is to be executed.
+Kuramanjan is there, as are armed rebels, but she allows the hanging to proceed.
+She, in voice over narration, speaks of the sacrifices mothers perform for their country.
+The closing scene, dated 1906, portrays a group photograph of Kyrgyz children in front of yurts, and one of Kuramanjan on horseback--the famous photograph taken by Carl Gustaf Emil Mannerheim.

 Critical reception

 The film has received positive reviews, with the Montreal Gazette calling it "hauntingly poetic".
 Queen of the Mountains was named as one of the best of the Montreal World Film Festival by Cult Montreal and that it "should be nominated for an Oscar".

 On 4 November 2014, a special screening of the film was hosted by Sharon Stone at the Egyptian Theater.